MV Confederation

-MV Confederation is a seasonal RORO ferry service vessel which runs between Caribou, Nova Scotia and Wood Islands, Prince Edward Island from May to December.
+MV Confederation is a double-ended RORO ferry which operates on a seasonal basis between Caribou, Nova Scotia and Wood Islands, Prince Edward Island from May to December.
 It is operated by Northumberland Ferries Limited (NFL).
 Built by Pictou Industries Limited for NFL and launched in Pictou, NS in 1993 Confederation has a total length of 114.2 metres, beam of 18.77m, a draft of 4.439m and a gross tonnage of 8,060.
 Her passenger capacity is 600 with a vehicle capacity of 220.